Works how you work

 - Purchase a Windows 10 Home PC.
 By joining the Windows 10 Home PC with Azure AD using Add a Work Account, employees can access productivity resources like Microsoft 365, OneDrive, and Teams.
 Learn how to join a new Windows 10 device with Azure AD during a first run.

-- Ask your employee to register the device and Add a Work Account on your organization’s network to access Microsoft 365, Teams and Microsoft Dynamics 365 cloud apps as needed.
+- Ask your employee to register the device and Add a Work Account on your organisation’s network to access Microsoft 365, Teams and Microsoft Dynamics 365 cloud apps as needed.

-For fuller access to your company domain, upgrade the Windows 10 Home PC to a Windows 10 Pro license.
+For fuller access to your company domain, upgrade the Windows 10 Home PC to a Windows 10 Pro licence.
 See instructions outlined in Question 5.